EMMC-ASBL/oteapi-services/README.md

 docker-compose -f docker-compose_dev.yml up --build -d  # Run the OTE Services detached, build if necessary
 ```

-To see the logs (in real time) from the server, run:
+To see the logs from the OTEAPI service in real time from the server, run:

 ```shell
 docker logs -f oteapi-services-oteapi-1
 ```

-## Run with Docker Compose (production)
+Leave out the `-f` option to write out the log to your terminal without following along and writing out new log messages.

-Ensure your current working directory is the root of the repository.
+### Run with Docker Compose (production)

-Then run:
+Ensure your current working directory is the root of the repository, then run:

 ```shell
 docker-compose pull  # Pull the latest images